-Condor Capital Management’s 2013/14 Ski Season Wrap-up: Ample Snow for Most, But Drought in California Hinders Overall Visits
+Condor Capital Wealth Management’s 2013/14 Ski Season Wrap-up: Ample Snow for Most, But Drought in California Hinders Overall Visits

 MARTINSVILLE, N.J., June 9, 2014 (GLOBE NEWSWIRE) — After a solid season in the prior year, many ski enthusiasts entered this year with high hopes for another good year.
 For much of the country, this came true thanks to cold temperatures, due to the now-infamous “polar vortex”, and strong snowfall totals across much of the country.
-According to Ken Schapiro of Condor Capital Management, while these conditions proved costly for the national economy — gross domestic product (GDP) contracted in the first quarter of 2014 — they greatly benefited ski resorts throughout the U.S. Despite ample snowfall across most parts of the country, a historic dearth of precipitation in California and the broader Pacific region hindered overall skier visits.
+According to Ken Schapiro of Condor Capital Wealth Management, while these conditions proved costly for the national economy — gross domestic product (GDP) contracted in the first quarter of 2014 — they greatly benefited ski resorts throughout the U.S. Despite ample snowfall across most parts of the country, a historic dearth of precipitation in California and the broader Pacific region hindered overall skier visits.
 With that being said, according to data released by the National Ski Areas Association (NSAA), skier days fell 1.3% year-over-year to 56.2 million during the 2013/14 season.
 This figure missed our expectations as conditions in the Pacific region continued to deteriorate into seasons’ end.

 Similar to previous years, resort visitation was somewhat weak early in the season, only to improve in the latter part when snowfall and mountain conditions improved.
 However, results were highly divergent between regions.
 While resorts in Colorado and Utah had a good season as large snow packs lured skiers in the second half, those in California struggled mightily.
 During the all-important Christmas holiday, California resorts reported that snowfall was just 11% of their long-run average.
 Vail Resorts, owner of several ski areas across the western-U.S., noted that its Lake Tahoe properties received 73% less snow than normal through January.
 NSAA figures showed that visits in the Pacific region, which includes California and Washington, plunged nearly 28% from last year to the second-lowest level in 36 years.
 Stripping this region out of the national data, the remainder of the country collectively enjoyed a 5.3% rise in visits, the best season in 36 years.
 Illustrating the benefit of having a diversified base of resorts, Vail reported that its skier visits gained 2.3% year-over-year, through April 20th, despite a sharp decline at its resorts in the Lake Tahoe area.
 In British Columbia, Canada, Whistler Blackcomb saw visits decline 4% over last year to 1.93 million, though it managed to generate record revenue thanks to higher average ticket prices and better ancillary spending.